Cycling: Lopez holds off Yates brothers to win Tour of Catalonia

 "I'm tired but very happy," the climb specialist said under a photo of himself on Instagram smiling broadly on his team bus.

-The day's racing was marred by a heavy crash of around 20 riders.
-The great French hope Romain Bardet appeared to break a collarbone , Simon Geschke and Gari Bravo were all taken to hospital for treatment, while Marc Soler also pulled out.
+The day's racing was marred by a heavy crash of around 20 riders on an 70/kph downhill section.
+The great French hope Romain Bardet, who appeared to break a collarbone, Simon Geschke and Gari Bravo were all taken to hospital for treatment.
+Marc Soler also pulled out of the race.

+"It was a violent fall because we were going downhill fast," explained Bardet.

+"I'm suffering with my ribs but it could have been much worse," said the 28-year-old Frenchman whose teammate Tony Gallopin also went over his handlebars.

-Eventually a reduced group of around 10 contenders all finished about 55sec behind the solo winner Bora-Hansgrohe rider Davide Formolo of Italy.
+Eventually, a reduced group of 13 contenders all finished about 55sec behind the solo winner Bora-Hansgrohe rider Davide Formolo of Italy.

-After Chris Froome fell early in the Tour Sky nominated the 22-year-old Colombian Egan Bernal as leader and the all rounder came third overall.
+After Chris Froome fell early in the Tour, Sky made the 22-year-old Colombian Egan Bernal team leader and the all rounder finished third.

-Top Colombia climber Nairo Quintana of Movistar finished fourth, Canadian all rounder Michael Woods finished sixth whilst defending champion Alejandro Valverde ended 10th.
+Top Colombian climber Nairo Quintana of Movistar finished fourth.
+Defending champion Alejandro Valverde ended 10th.

-The stage, a hilly 143km ride that started and ended in Barcelona, culminating in seven laps of the coastal city and its steep climb to Montjuic.